-On 27 March 2018, the Accounting and Auditing Regulator of the Ministry of Economy and Finance issued Prakas No. 335 MoEF.BK on the implementation of Cambodian Financial Reporting Standards for Not-for-profit Entities (CFRS for NFPEs) which follows cash-based accounting.
+On 27 March 2018, the National Accounting Council (now called the Accounting and Auditing Regulator) of Ministry of Economy and Finance issued Prakas No. 335 MoEF.BK on the implementation of Cambodian Financial Reporting Standards for Not-for-profit Entities (CFRS for NFPEs) which follows cash-based accounting.
 NFPEs are required to prepare financial statements in accordance with CFRS for NFPEs for accounting periods beginning on or after 1 January 2018.